 Baptism: If you have not yet already experienced baptism by immersion by a church of like faith and practice, following your salvation, we will be honored to baptize you.
 If you have, then you have completed this step already.
 This step is our way of ensuring all of our members are baptized believers.

 Attendance of the Discovery Class: This is our new member's class.
 Here you will learn about our history, vision, internal structure, ministries, and membership expectations.
 This step is our way of ensuring prospective members know what they are committing to before they become members.
+Register for the next Discovery Class HERE.

 Regular attendance at our worship services for a minimum of three months: This is our way of ensuring people don't enter into our membership rashly, or based on an emotional decision.
 We want our members to have carefully considered whether NEHBC is the local church to which the Lord is calling them to belong.
 We define "regular attendance" as at least twice a month.